Disentangling Intrinsic Importance from Emergent Structure in Multi-Expert Orchestration: Foundation Behind Our Proposed Design

-Beyond expert selection, the order of invocation is critical in multi-stage inference.
-To assess whether the orchestrator learns meaningful sequencing preferences, we analyze the evolution of the sequence selection distribution $\mathbf{s}(x)$ across training epochs in Table \ref{tab:seq_distribution} for HumanEval.
-Early in training, the starting-expert distribution is diffuse, reflecting exploration.
-By the end of training, probability mass concentrates on a small set of experts.
-This transition indicates that the orchestrator differentiates experts not only by overall utility, but by their suitability as \textit{initializers}.
-In sequential inference, the first expert plays a disproportionate role as its output conditions all subsequent generations.
-A weak initializer can introduce errors or biases that downstream experts cannot fully correct, whereas a strong initializer stabilizes the inference trajectory and provides a robust foundation for later stages.
-While the emergence of a dominant initializer proves the orchestrator is sensitive to ordering, the {cause} still remains opaque.
-We need to attribute these decisions to identifiable properties, such as error patterns or representational alignment, rather than relying on black-boxes.
+\paragraph{Study II: Learning to Sequence Experts.} Beyond expert selection, invocation order is critical in multi-stage inference.
+To assess whether the orchestrator learns meaningful sequencing preferences, we analyze the evolution of the sequence distribution $\mathbf{s}(x)$ across training epochs for HumanEval (Table \ref{tab:seq_distribution}).
+Early in training, the starting-expert distribution is diffuse, reflecting exploration; by the end, probability mass concentrates on a small set of experts.
+This shift indicates that the orchestrator differentiates experts not only by overall utility, but by their suitability as \textit{initializers}.
+In sequential inference, the first expert plays a disproportionate role, as its output conditions all subsequent generations.
+A weak initializer can introduce errors or biases that downstream experts cannot fully correct, whereas a strong initializer stabilizes the inference trajectory.
+While the emergence of a dominant initializer shows sensitivity to ordering, the underlying cause remains opaque.
+These decisions must be attributed to identifiable properties, such as error patterns or representational alignment, rather than treated as black-box behavior.